Kattusite/linguistics-db/src/lingdb/transform/transformations.md

 - x ContainedIn Collection
     - has an endangerment level in [1,2,3]
-    - has a headednesss of one of [mixed, head-initial, head-final]
+    - has a headedness of one of [mixed, head-initial, head-final]
     - a special case of the below: x Intersection(Collection) Geq 1
 - x Intersection(Collection) Compare Int